ritvikkar/CurrencyCompanion/README.md

 The application uses [ExchangeRate-API](https://www.exchangerate-api.com) (free tier) to fetch real-time market exchange rates:
 - No API key is required for the free tier
 - Limited to 100 requests per month
-- Fallback mechanism in place with a default rate of 83 INR = 1 USD if API fails
 - Exchange rates update every 24 hours on the free tier
+- Robust fallback mechanism:
+  1. First tries to use previously cached exchange rates from local storage
+  2. If no cached data is available, falls back to a default rate of 83 INR = 1 USD

 ## Relative Rate (PPE) Presets